 “. . . . at this time on Earth it could be argued that to NOT be on our knees broken with immense feelings of grief is the true madness of humanity . . . . “

-We need to grieve in the company of others.
-This is counter to what we have been taught but the truth is that grief is most transformational when experience with others.
-It is not meant to be felt alone.
-When one person allows their grief to flow in the company of others they are not just gifting themselves, they also gifting the collective field.
+We need to be in the company of others.
+This is counter to what we have been taught but the truth is that love is most transformational when experience with others.
+When one person allows their Love to flow in the company of others they are not just gifting themselves, they also gifting the collective field.

 Ancient indigenous teachings